An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part I: Algorithms

 calls to the $k\le p$ derivative oracles $x\mapsto D^k \hat{f}_x(0)$.
-These rates match the Euclidean optimum of \cite{Cartis17}, reaffirming this article’s foundational mantra that $p$-th order smooth nonconvex optimization on manifolds matches Euclidean complexity.
-As a reminder, by \cref{prop:pullback-to-covariant-derivative-formula}, oracle calls to \(x\mapsto D^k\hat f_x(0)\) are equivalent to oracle calls to \(x\mapsto(\nabla^k f)_x\).
+These rates match the Euclidean optimum of \cite{Cartis17}, reaffirming this article’s foundational mantra that the complexity of $p$-th order smooth nonconvex optimization on manifolds matches its Euclidean counterpart.
+As a reminder, \cref{prop:pullback-to-covariant-derivative-formula} will show oracle calls to $x\mapsto D^k\hat f_x(0)$ are equivalent to oracle calls to $x\mapsto \nabla^k f_x$ under suitable conditions on $R$.

 This subsection follows the structure of the first-order analysis, but requires fewer new ingredients.
 First, we introduce two additional assumptions, one on the retraction and one on pullback smoothness.
 Second, we prove an \nameref{lemma:model-to-eigenvalue-bound} (\cref{lemma:model-to-eigenvalue-bound}), which plays the same role as the \nameref{lemma:model-to-gradient-decrease} (\cref{lemma:model-to-gradient-decrease}) in the first-order setting.
 Third, with these pieces in place, the second-order convergence theorem follows by the same counting argument.